flekschas/piling.js/DOCS.md

 We provide 3 types of predefined renderers:

 - `renderer`: render all the items.
-- `aggregateRenderer`: render the aggregation of a pile.
+- `coverRenderer`: render the aggregation of a pile.
 - `previewRenderer`: render the preview of an item.

 Currently we support rendering for [images](#image-renderer) and [matrices](#matrix-renderer).
 You can just import the factory function from our library.